 Top 3 mistakes people make when advertising on Pinterest

 - The message is too broad and not direct enough with the targeting.
 Best practice is to create one Pinterest ad campaign around one specific service offering.
 You can have as many campaigns running simultaneously, but you should always keep one service or one product type per campaign.
 Imagine someone looking for concrete countertops ideas and they come across a pool deck.
-It will be ignored and the campaign won’t get any leads.
+It will be ignored and the campaign won’t get any leads either.

 - Ad doesn’t showcase your best work.
 Videos and images of your work should be clean and clutter-free without distracting elements.
 Avoid having equipment or supplies in the image and be sure to pick up debris.
 If the image looks too perfect, it might go ignored.
 If it looks below average, it will be ignored.
 This is a perfect place to use vertical photos and videos of your work.
 Make it fun!